Wycombe High School: History

+Formation

 The school was the first state grammar school for girls in Buckinghamshire when it opened in 1901 with eighteen pupils.

 In 1901, the school was housed in the Clock House in Frogmoor, High Wycombe.
 At that time, enrolment was 18 fee-paying pupils and three staff.
 Miss Mary Christie M.A. was the first headmistress.

 The school moved to Benjamin Road in 1906 where it remained for 50 years, except for a time during the First World War when it was evacuated to the old grammar school so that the Benjamin Road buildings could be used as a military hospital.
 By 1922 the school had 300 pupils and was rapidly expanding.

+Second World War

+Ealing County Girls' School (now The Ellen Wilkinson School for Girls) was evacuated to Buckinghamshire until July 1942.

+The Ealing County Boys' School was evacuated to Aylesbury Grammar School.

+Expansion after the war

 The school acquired its status as a Voluntary Controlled girl's grammar school in 1944.
 By 1956 the number of girls wishing to attend the school was so great that the school moved again to new premises that were built at the present site on Marlow Hill.

 It won the BBC Radio quiz show Top of the Form in 1958 and 1980.

 In September 2005, the Department for Education and Skills (DfES) awarded the school specialist school status in Mathematics & Computing.

+Buildings

 Over the years, buildings have been added to the school, such as Technology, Sport and Drama blocks.
 These were built to allow for the extra 300 pupils and staff that arrived when Lady Verney High School joined with Wycombe High in 1993.
 The most recent addition is a new music centre which opened in the summer term in 2015.

 The school houses a well-resourced library, conference facilities, and the school archive.